• Skip to primary navigation

 A dish with mashed acorn squash in it and an Instant Pot behind it.

 A natural release is when you let the steam naturally release from the Instant Pot.
-You don't have to do anything to the IP, when the LCD screen says L10 or you hear the pin drop that means it's ready.
-Turn the knob to the steam release valve to let out the remaining steam.
+You don't have to do anything to the IP, when the LCD screen says L10 or you hear the pin drop that means there is no remaining steam in the pot.
+Turn the knob to the steam release valve to let out the remaining pressure.

 Serve and enjoy.
 This Instant Pot Acorn Squash is a great side dish recipe that goes really well with turkey, chicken, and pork.

-Other My Creative Manner recipes you may enjoy are:
+Other Instant Pot recipes you may enjoy are:

 • Instant Pot Hard Boiled Eggs